Diagnosing and Treating Oral Diseases

-Oral cancer develops when cancer cells begin growing out of control in the mouth, which includes the lips, the inside lining of the lips and cheeks, the teeth, the gums, most of the tongue, the bottom of the mouth, and the bony roof of your mouth, or the hard palate.
+Oral cancer is a serious condition that develops when cancer cells begin growing out of control in the mouth, which can include the lips, the inside lining of the lips and cheeks, the teeth, the gums, most of the tongue, the bottom of the mouth, and the bony roof of your mouth, or the hard palate.

-Unexplained sores, lumps, or thickened tissue areas in your mouth and tongue
+- Unexplained sores, lumps, or thickened tissue in your mouth and tongue

 - Red or white lesions on your tissues